po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/01-Day/README.md

  Be sure to work with your partner!

-* Open the [index.html](index.html) file in your browser
+* Open the [index.html](index.html) file in your browser and open the console.

-* Open Chrome DevTools in the browser and go to the console.

   * There are three responses in the console, examine the differences between them.

 * Open [script.js](./assets/js/script.js) to examine the code.

-* Add comments to explain the code for the three different API methods.
+  * Add code comments to explain the code for the three different API methods.

 ## 💡 Hint(s)